 Prepared statements

 Prepared statements are SQL queries that are sent to the server in advance.
 They are parsed by the server, avoiding that cost at execution time.
-The client can request a statement to be executed by using its name and passing optional parameters.
+The client can request a statement to be executed by using its name and by passing optional parameters.

 PgDog supports prepared statements in transaction mode.
 In session mode, no special handling is required.